testsigma

 Performance testing is important as the user experience is closely associated with it.
 Performance testing measures the overall application behavior under different loads, different network conditions, and infrastructure configurations.
 Performance testing can be scripted and automated.
 Tools such as JMeter, Blazemeter, K6, etc can be used for stress testing.

-Automate your end-to-end tests for web, mobile, desktop applications and APIs, 5x faster, with Testsigma
+Start automating your tests for web, mobile, desktop applications and APIs with Testsigma

 Let’s understand how Testsigma can help you in DevOps testing.